Country Information ++ Volunteer ++ Internship ++ Peru

 The Peruvian economy is controlled more or less by North American and European companies.
 Peru is rich in minerals, particularly copper and gold.
 Besides raw materials are exported, such as coffee, but also other agricultural products.
 The main trading partners are by far the United States and China.

-Peru is a semipräsidiale Republic.
+Peru is a semi-presidential Republic.
 This means that there are valid parliamentary and presidential elements.
-The french form of government is also an example..
+The French form of government is also an example.

 The government in Peru is a decentralized basis, the principle of separation of powers is implemented and also representative.
 The state's interest can be designated as follows: the defense of sovereignty, protect the public, promote the general welfare.